cmoestl/heliocats/README.md

 # heliocats

-This package contains codes used for the creation of catalogs of interplanetary coronal mass ejections and high speed solar wind streams, and their analysis.
+This package contains codes used for the creation of catalogs of interplanetary coronal mass ejections and their analysis.

 by [C. Möstl](https://www.iwf.oeaw.ac.at/en/user-site/christian-moestl/)